The-Redstone-Index/redstone-index/README.md

 Local development consists of a SvelteKit application with a locally hosted Supabase instance.

 * SvelteKit
-* Supabase Local Development Server
+* Supabase Local Instance
+* Docker Compose

 For instructions on how to setup local development, visit [LOCAL_DEV](docs/LOCAL_DEV.md).